bates64/vscode-star-rod/README.md

 This extension adds support for [Star Rod](https://github.com/nanaian/star-rod):

 - Syntax highlighting
-- Documentation/autocomplete for functions and script commands
+- Documentation display for functions, scripts, and script commands
 - Compile and run your mod using commands rather than the Star Rod GUI
+- Autocompletion

 Supports Star Rod versions [0.2.0](https://github.com/nanaian/star-rod/releases/tag/v0.2.0) and above.